Pega Center of Excellence

 4. COE or Innovation Center managers are primarily responsible for establishing the COE, ensuring strategic alignment, and overseeing its day-to-day operations.
 They establish clear success metrics and continually inspect and adapt.
 They partner with executive sponsors, customers, and users to evangelize Pega successes across the company.

-Together, the COE team works with executive leadership, enterprise communities, and delivery teams to drive business value achievement and crush complexity.
+Together, the COE team works with executive leadership, enterprise communities, and delivery teams to drive business value achievement and build agility into the world's leading organizations.

 Maturing a COE